huggingface/diffusers/CONTRIBUTING.md

 Official pipelines are tested and maintained by the core maintainers of Diffusers.
 Their code resides in [src/diffusers/pipelines](https://github.com/huggingface/diffusers/tree/main/src/diffusers/pipelines).
 In contrast, community pipelines are contributed and maintained purely by the **community** and are **not** tested.
-They reside in [examples/community](https://github.com/huggingface/diffusers/tree/main/examples/community) and while they can be accessed via the PyPI diffusers package (see [here](https://pypi.org/project/diffusers/)), their code is not part of the PyPI diffusers package.
+They reside in [examples/community](https://github.com/huggingface/diffusers/tree/main/examples/community) and while they can be accessed via the [PyPI diffusers package](https://pypi.org/project/diffusers/), their code is not part of the PyPI distribution.

-The reason for the distinction is that the Diffusers' core-maintainers simply cannot maintain and test all possible ways diffusion models can be used for inference.
+The reason for the distinction is that the core maintainers of the Diffusers library cannot maintain and test all possible ways diffusion models can be used for inference, but some of them may be of interest to the community.
-Officially released diffusion pipelines, such as Stable Diffusion are added to the core src/diffusers/pipelines package which ensures

-high quality of maintenance, no backward-breaking code changes, and testing.
+Officially released diffusion pipelines, such as Stable Diffusion are added to the core src/diffusers/pipelines package which ensures high quality of maintenance, no backward-breaking code changes, and testing.
 More bleeding edge pipelines should be added as community pipelines.
 If usage for a community pipeline is high, the pipeline can be moved to the official pipelines upon request from the community.
 This is one of the ways we strive to be a community-driven library.